data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/zoho.md

    singularity datasource add zoho [command options] <dataset_name> <source_path>

 DESCRIPTION:
-   --zoho-token
-      OAuth Access Token as a JSON blob.

    --zoho-auth-url
       Auth server URL.

       Leave blank to use the provider defaults.

-   --zoho-token-url
-      Token server url.
+   --zoho-client-id
+      OAuth Client Id.

+      Leave blank normally.

+   --zoho-client-secret
+      OAuth Client Secret.

-      Leave blank to use the provider defaults.
+      Leave blank normally.

+   --zoho-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

    --zoho-region
       Zoho region to connect to.